How to keep caterpillars off plants naturally, without using chemicals. Natural insect repellents for garden plants.

 Neem Oil Pesticide

-Neem oil and bacterial sprays work really well as natural pesticides.
+Neem oil and bacterial sprays work really well as natural pesticides, helping to keep caterpillars and other insects away from garden plants.
 When sourcing neem oil, look for 100% cold pressed neem oil with Azadirachtin.
 This is essential.
 It must contain Azadirachtin in order to be effective against bugs.
 It’s the component of the neem tree that helps disrupt the lifecycle of chewing and sucking insects.

 Always test spray your plants first, and then wait 48 hours to see if there’s any damage.
 Do NOT spray an entire garden bed, just one or two leaves, check it, and if everything looks okay, you can spray it again.